HomeBureaucracyAction (Disciplinary)IAS not to have a say in IFS appraisal in Madhya Pradesh

 What was the order?

 The MP government has issued directions that district magistrates and divisional commissioners would have a say in the appraisals of IFS officers serving in districts.
-Tasks related to forest management, the Forest Rights Act, land acquisition, ecotourism, mining activities in forest areas performed by IFS officers serving as divisional forest officer, conservator of forests, and chief conservator of forests, were to be evaluated by the district collector and divisional commissioner, according to the state government's order.
+Tasks related to forest management, the Forest Rights Act, land acquisition, ecotourism, activities in forest areas performed by IFS officers serving as divisional forest officer, conservator of forests, and chief conservator of forests, were to be evaluated by the district collector and divisional commissioner, according to the state government's order.

 Also as per the order, senior officers like Conservator of Forests and Chief Conservator of Forests posted in the District will be assessed by District Collector/Commissioner, who are generally officers of much junior pay scale.